HowardJL/Hello-World/README.md

 # Zip file breakdown
 - README.md - Please read
-- Assessment#2 Code R. - The original prototype scripts are stored here.
+- Assessment2 Code.R - The original prototype scripts are stored here.
-- CApopulation - The original unstructured prototype scripts of the data visualization application are stored here (app.R ).
+- CApopulation(app.R) - The original unstructured prototype scripts of the data visualization application are stored here (app.R ).
 - ReportQuarto_file - The package where stored the quarto outputs.
-- ReportQuarto.qmd - The original construction file for report presentation.
+- ReportQuarto.qmd - The final construction file for report presentation (Shiny included).
-- ReportQuarto.html - The final report presentation.
+- ReportQuarto.html - The final report presentation (local file).
-- Cover.docx- The cover sheet as the identifier
+- Cover Sheet GXPY1.docx- The cover sheet as the identifier

+# Please Note!!!
+- Directly opening the html file locally might result in the loss of the interactive shiny output.
+- To access the **full report**, **please connect the ReportQuarto.qmd to a server** (Open and run document with **Rstudio** is recommended) to enable the R shiny app that is embedded in the Quarto R.

 # ***Warning***